carpentries/instructor-training/_episodes/01-welcome.md

 > 4. I have been the instructor-of-record for my own university/college course.
 > 5. I have taught at the K-12 level.
 >
-> *Which of these questions assesses flaws in a student's mental model of a domain?*
+> *Which of these questions assesses flaws in a student's mental model of a domain?
+You don't need to provide answers for these questions.*
 >
 > 1. I'm not sure what a mental model is.
 > 2. "In Python, what is the expected output for the following statement: 1 + '2'"